CO-DEVELOPMENT MODEL

 FROM WILDFIRE WASTE TO CLEAN ENERGY

-Building a Carbon-Negative Future
+Building a Carbon-Negative Future.
+Together.

 Our vision is to deploy 100+ torrefaction clusters across Canada, converting millions of tonnes of wildfire waste into clean energy while generating permanent carbon removal credits and shared prosperity with First Nations communities.